Duggie Fields: Career

 As a student, Fields' work progressed through minimal, conceptual and constructivist phases to a more hard-edged post-Pop figuration.
 His main influences were at that time Jackson Pollock, Mondrian and comic books, with a special regard for those worked on by Stan Lee.

 In 1968, Fields went to live in Earl's Court Square and shared a flat with Syd Barrett, who had just left Pink Floyd.
 Fields continued to rent the flat and work in Barrett's former room, using it as his painting studio and remodelling the visual appearance of the property in his personal style.

-By the middle of the 1970s his work included many elements that were later defined as Post-modernist.
+By the middle of the 1970s, his work included many elements that were later defined as Post-modernist.
 In one painting, Marilyn Monroe is shown with her head severed.
 In 1983, Fields was invited to Tokyo by the Shiseido Corporation, where a gallery was created to show his paintings.
 For the occasion, the artist and his work were featured in a television, magazine, billboard and subway advertising campaign throughout Japan.

 In 2002, he designed a poster for Transport for London.

 In 2013, he was taken to Los Angeles by artist and benefactor Amanda Eliasch with fashion designer Pam Hogg for Opfashart, which Eliasch had put together for "Britweek".

 From 2013 to 2015, Fields worked for the preservation of Earls Court Exhibition Centre – designed in the 1930s by Howard Crane – and the surrounding area.
 The campaign was not successful but made people aware of the general decline of architecture in London.

 In 2016, Fields was celebrated by the British Film Institute FLARE with a collection of his videos.
-The National Portrait Gallery, London holds two portraits of Fields, by photographers David Gwinnutt and Chris Garnham.
+The National Portrait Gallery in London holds two portraits of Fields, by photographers David Gwinnutt and Chris Garnham.

 Fields also composed and recorded music which he accompanied with spoken word performances.